nrc1231/Mesa-RAS-Study/README.md

 For questions regarding the Black Mesa System or reproduction instructions, please contact the repository authors.

-This repository is released under the Apache 2.0 License.
+This repository is released under the Apache-2.0 License.
 See the LICENSE file for details.